zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 )
 ```

-## Complexity analysis
+## PBS complexity and optimization

-In FHE, univariate functions are encoded as table lookups, which are then implemented using Programmable Bootstrapping (PBS).
-PBS is a powerful technique but will require significantly more computing resources, and thus time, compared to simpler encrypted operations such as matrix multiplications, convolution, or additions.
+In FHE, univariate functions are encoded as Table Lookups, which are then implemented using [Programmable Bootstrapping (PBS)](/docs/getting-started/concepts.md#cryptography-concepts).
+PBS is a powerful technique but requires significantly more computing resources compared to simpler encrypted operations such as matrix multiplications, convolution, or additions.

-Furthermore, the cost of PBS will depend on the bit-width of the compiled circuit.
-Every additional bit in the maximum bit-width raises the complexity of the PBS by a significant factor.
-It may be of interest to the model developer, then, to determine the bit-width of the circuit and the amount of PBS it performs.
+Furthermore, the cost of PBS depends on the bit-width of the compiled circuit.
+Every additional bit in the maximum bit-width significantly increase the complexity of the PBS.
+Therefore, it's important to determine the bit-width of the circuit and the amount of PBS it performs in order to optimize the performance.

-This can be done by inspecting the MLIR code produced by the Compiler:
+To inspect the MLIR code produced by the compiler, use the following command:

 <!--pytest-codeblocks:cont-->

 ```python
 print(quantized_numpy_module.fhe_circuit.mlir)
 ```
+Example output:
 ```
 MLIR
 --------------------------------------------------------------------------------